 Remember that you must have most of the essential dog health supplies in your pet first aid kit at home.
 Some pet owners are also intimidated about treating small wounds on dogs, but you shouldn't be.
 If you need some basic explanation on a few aspects of it, watch our video on how to clean dog wounds.

 Speaking of pet-friendly dog supplies for a variety of health issues, there are a few items that are specifically designed to either protect your dog's paws, or deal with paw problems.
 Here are some of them.

-Taking care of your dog’s paws is more than just knowing a little bit of first aid.
-There are a few dog paw health products that you should always keep with your canine first aid kit in order to protect your dog’s paws from injury.
+Taking care of dog paws is more than just knowing first aid.
+There are a few dog paw health supplies that you should always keep close by in order to protect your dog's paws from injury.
 You know what they say, an ounce of prevention is worth a pound of cure.